 The need for marketing your game cannot be emphasized enough.
 Nobody is going to stumble upon your game without you doing some sort of promotion.
 While you can get some initial momentum going by launching your game at the right time, you will need to put in the extra effort to keep getting your game noticed.
-Here’s some tried-and-tested marketing tips for you.
+Here’s some tried-and-tested marketing tips.

 I call Youtubers who specialize in showcasing games Gametubers.